Right to Buy Mortgage Guide UK: Council Tenant to Homeowner

 2. Council responds within set timescales

-Your council must respond within 4 weeks of receiving your application (8 weeks if you have been a tenant for less than 3 years and they need to verify your eligibility).
-They will either accept your right, request more information, or issue a denial with reasons.
+Your council has to reply within 4 weeks of getting your application, or 8 weeks if you have been a tenant for less than 3 years and they need to confirm your eligibility.
+They will either accept your right, ask for more information, or turn you down and explain why.

 - 03